devosmitachatterjee2018/DataCleaningTool/README.md

 2. Run the executable file "DataCleaningTool.exe" and follow instructions.
 If not already present, the MATLAB Compiler Runtime (mcr) R2018b will be downloaded from the web and installed automatically.

+3. Once installed, the app is added to the Start Menu in Windows.

+4. Click the app icon to run the program.

 **MATLAB App.**
 1. Download [MATLAB App/DataCleaningTool.mlappinstall](https://github.com/devosmitachatterjee2018/DataCleaningTool/tree/main/MATLAB%20App).